birkenkrahe/org/FAQ.md

 ![img](./img/branch.png)

-1. Opening a **pull** request.
+## Open a **pull** request

 You do this once you are sure that your changes to the code should be imported into the main project.
 This kicks off a review process to validate the contribution.

 In the screenshot, the changes between `main` and `readme-edit` are shown in `Git` format (showing the source) or in rich (display) format.

 ![img](./img/pull.png)
 *Figure: pull request*